nikouu/mGBA-http/docs/ApiDocumentation.md

 #### POST
 ##### Summary:

-Sends a held down button with a given duration in frames.
+Sends a held down button for a given duration in frames.

 ##### Description: